Senkaku Islands: Control of the islands by Japan and the US

 As the uninhabited islets were historically used as maritime navigational markers, they were never subjected to administrative control other than the recording of the geographical positions on maps, descriptions in official records of Chinese missions to the Ryukyu Kingdom, etc.

 The Japanese central government incorporated the islands into Okinawa Prefecture in January 1895 while still fighting China in the First Sino-Japanese War.
 Around 1900, Japanese entrepreneur Koga Tatsushirō (古賀 辰四郎) constructed a bonito fish processing plant on the islands, employing over 200 workers.
-The business failed around 1940 and the islands have remained deserted ever since.
+The business failed around 1940, and the islands have remained deserted ever since.
 In the 1970s, Koga Tatsushirō's son Zenji Koga and Zenji's wife Hanako sold four islets to the Kurihara family of Saitama Prefecture.
 Kunioki Kurihara owned Uotsuri, Kita-Kojima, and Minami-Kojima.
 Kunioki's sister owned Kuba.

 The islands came under US government occupation in 1945 after the surrender of Japan ended World War II.
 In 1969, the United Nations Economic Commission for Asia and the Far East (ECAFE) identified potential oil and gas reserves in the vicinity of the Senkaku Islands.
 In 1971, the Okinawa Reversion Treaty passed the United States Senate, returning the islands to Japanese control in 1972.
-Also in 1972, the Republic of China government and People's Republic of China government officially began to declare ownership of the islands.
+Also in 1972, the governments of the Republic of China (Taiwan) and the People's Republic of China each officially asserted sovereignty over the islands.

-Since 1972, when the islands reverted to Japanese government control, the government of Ishigaki has been given civic authority over the territory.
+Since 1972, when the islands reverted to Japanese government control, the Ishigaki government has been granted civic authority over the territory.
 The Japanese central government, however, has prohibited Ishigaki from surveying or developing the islands.

-In 1978, a Japanese political group constructed the first lighthouse on Uotsuri island and grazed two goats.
-Goats have since proliferated and affected the island's vegetation.
+In 1978, a Japanese political group constructed the first lighthouse on Uotsuri Island and grazed two goats.
+Since then, goats have proliferated, while affecting the island's vegetation.

-In 1979 an official delegation from the Japanese government composed of 50 academics, government officials from the Foreign and Transport ministries, officials from the now-defunct Okinawa Development Agency, and Hiroyuki Kurihara, visited the islands and camped on Uotsuri for about four weeks.
+In 1979, an official delegation from the Japanese government composed of 50 academics, government officials from the Foreign and Transport ministries, officials from the now-defunct Okinawa Development Agency, and Hiroyuki Kurihara, visited the islands and camped on Uotsuri for about four weeks.
 The delegation surveyed the local ecosystem, finding moles and sheep, studied the local marine life, and examined whether the islands would support human habitation.